-The Office of Graduate Education at RIT makes resources available to graduate students to foster ingenuity in research, rigor in academics, and ultimate success in their programs of study as well as in their creative and entrepreneurial endeavors.
+The RIT Graduate School makes resources available to graduate students to foster ingenuity in research, rigor in academics, and ultimate success in their programs of study as well as in their creative and entrepreneurial endeavors.

 “Having the privilege to be part of the Graduate Enrollment Taskforce (GET) allowed me to provide the student’s a point of view on the matters regarding to what objectives and goals we understand the university should pursue.

 Javier A. Albert Guzman

 “The RIT Office of Graduate Education has been a source of consistent support for my research and my doctoral program.